Best Japanese City Names: 200+ Historic & Modern City Ideas + Cultural Guide

 Kabukicho (歌舞伎町)

-Tokyo's largest entertainment district in Shinjuku, named after a planned kabuki theater, known for vibrant nightlife and neon-lit streets
+Tokyo's largest entertainment district in Shinjuku, named after a planned kabuki theater and known for neon-lit streets

 Create Your Own Japanese City Name